rimblas/ocd-table-reorderer/README.md

 ### 19.1 or beyond
-You'll want to **remove** the JS line that references `jquery.ui.sortable.min.js` on the JavaScript File URLs section of p1.
-It won't cause issues to leave it, but you'll get a 404 file not found error.

 If you're on 19.1 or beyond, then you may want to change the `clearMessages` JS function to use `apex.theme42.util.configAPEXMsgs` instead of `apex.theme42.configureSuccessMessages`.
 But it's optional.